bagit-profiles/bagit-profiles-specification/README.md

   If `Tag-Files-Allowed` is not provided, its value is assumed to be `['*']`, i.e. all tag files are allowed.

-As per the [BagIt Spec](https://tools.ietf.org/html/rfc8493), these tag files need not be listed in tag manifest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.
+As per the [BagIt Spec](https://tools.ietf.org/html/rfc8493), these tag files need not be listed in tag manifest files.

-  At least all the tag files listed in `Tag-Files-Required` must be in included in `Tag-Files-Allowed`.
+  At least all the tag files listed in `Tags` must be in included in `Tag-Files-Allowed`.

 Examples
 ---